 How He Would Change The Tone Of Whichever Movie He's In

 Have you ever seen a movie that's trying to shove a character you simply don't like down your throat and try its best to tell you that you should like them, but you are never able to?
 Namor easily avoids that.
 He's very hard to love and he knows it and he doesn't care; a character whose personality doesn't lend itself to the kind of effort detailed above.
 Namor does what he wants when he wants and doesn't care about the people he crushes to do it or how others will perceive him.
 That whole heroism thing that the Avengers are always rallying around?
 Yeah, Namor...not so much.

-This personality instantly sets a different tone for a movie.
+This personality instantly sets a different tone for a movie, or a TV series.
 As I said before, Marvel has given us likable protagonists so far that have set the signature Marvel feel for the #MCU as a whole.
 But they've never dabbled with a character like Namor.
 Even Tony Stark has redeeming qualities, but not the Sub-Mariner, at least none that would be readily apparent if you set him up against the rest of the Avengers.
 With the right writer, his mean-spiritedness would create an entirely new dynamic within the team.
 While they've clearly been at odds with each other, there's still love and respect there, even when they're fighting.
 But Namor is so blunt that not even the trademark witty Marvel banter would fly with him.

 Whoever appears in a movie with him would have to deal with someone who will tear off their head if he dislikes them: If Namor's fighting alongside someone, what prevents him from losing interest in their cause?
 If he's an adversary, what stops him from killing his enemy right there?
 These situations that stem from Namor's personality create a very interesting psychological challenge.
 That alone is a much more complex challenge that Marvel's not yet explored.

 - 4 Ways Namor The Sub-Mariner Could Join The MCU